 Sometimes they had multiple meet-and-greets in different areas at the same time.
 Because lines were always long, it wasn’t possible to meet more than one cast member at a time.
 I wish they had spaced these things out or even replaced some of the repetitive panels with meet-and-greets instead.

-That being said, I will say that the cast did a great job of mingling and wandering Main Street all weekend long.
+That being said, I will say that the cast did a terrific job of mingling and wandering Main Street all weekend long.
 So even if you didn’t get a chance to meet Liz Torres at the train station, you may have still run into her at the pub or General Store.

 The shuttle schedule was unclear